Kitting Process 101: Benefits + Automated Kitting Systems

-Warehouse kitting is the process of packing individual products that complement each other into a single package, then selling the pack together as a “kit”.
+It is the process of packing individual products that complement each other into a single package, then selling them together as a “kit”.

 This inventory technique offers several benefits in the warehousing industry, from reduced shipping and packing costs to space optimization and more.

-We’ll share all you need to know about kitting in a warehouse, including the step-by-step process and how our automated solutions can help further streamline warehouse operations.
+We’ll share all you need to know about kitting, including the step-by-step process and how our automated kitting systems at Modula can help further streamline your warehouse operations.

 What is Kitting in a Warehouse?

-Kitting in a warehouse, also known as warehouse kitting, is the process of packing individual yet related stock-keeping units (SKUs) into a single package and shipping them as a kit.
+Kitting, also known as warehouse or inventory kitting, is the process of packing individual yet related stock-keeping units (SKUs) into a single package and shipping them as a kit.

-Kitting in a warehouse allows you to improve picking efficiency, cut picking costs, save warehouse space and more.
+Kitting allows your warehouse employees to improve picking efficiency, cut picking costs and save warehouse space.

 Kitting vs. Bundling